HeZhang1994/Graph-U-Nets/README.md

 Code
 ----

-The detail implementation of Graph U-Net is in src/utils/ops.py.
+The detailed implementation of Graph U-Net is in src/utils/ops.py.

 Datasets